-

 The school day (timings)

+Children should aim to arrive at school for 08:30hrs.
+We ask that children arrive at 08:30hrs so they can settle and get organised for the day.
 Registration closes at 08:45hrs.
-Children should arrive for school between 08:30hrs and 08:45hrs.
-However, we do ask that children arrive as close to 08:30hrs as possible so they can settle and get organised for the day.

 Lessons start promptly at 08:45hrs.